InstaGenome/.github/README.md

 - ApplyBQSR

-The GATK GCP pipeline executes BaseRecalibrator and ApplyBQSR steps in multiple processes by dividing a whole genome into tens of intervals so that it runs faster.
-However, the output files of the multi-process BaseRecalibrator execution can be slightly different from the output files of a single-process BaseRecalibatrator execution because of random number.
-In this test, we executed BaseRecalibrator and ApplyBQSR steps in a single process and confirmed that the output files of InstaGenome are identical to the output files of BaseRecalibrator and ApplyBQSR steps in a single process.
+The GATK GCP pipeline executes BaseRecalibrator and ApplyBQSR steps in multiple processes by dividing the whole genome into tens of intervals to run faster.
+However, the output results of the multi-process BaseRecalibrator can be slightly different from the output files of a single-process BaseRecalibatrator because of random numbers generated in the middle of process.
+To remove the random fluctuations in our test, we executed the GATK BaseRecalibrator and ApplyBQSR in a single process and confirmed that the output files of InstaGenome are identical to those of the GATK BaseRecalibrator and ApplyBQSR.

-Detailed commands and arguments we executed follow:
+Here are the detailed commands and arguments we executed for our test:
 '''
 # InstaGenome
 $ instagenome pre_process -Y -K 100000000 \